stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-Here we used `if` and `else`, though some teams may prefer to avoid `else` to compact things a bit, or to embrace `guard` to enforce the early `return`.
-All of these statement-based solutions are verbose and read differently.
+Here we used `if` and `else`.
+Some teams may prefer to avoid the symmetry of `else` to compact things a bit, or to embrace `guard` and enforce an early `return`.
+All of these statement-based solutions are verbose, though, and read differently.
 There is no clear winner.

-To clean up this boilerplate and confusion, it's common to define properties and work with expressions, instead.
+To clean up this boilerplate and confusion, it's common for developers to manually define properties in order to work with expressions, instead.

 ``` swift
 extension Result {